1j01/quick-move/README.md

 If you encounter any bugs or issues with the app, please report them in the [Issues section](https://github.com/1j01/quick-move/issues) of the project on GitHub.

+Known issues:
+- Pressing Tab to complete a folder name is not undoable with Ctrl+Z
+- Pressing Enter will always accept a suggestion, even if you want to create a new folder, or use the currently typed path.
+You can only create a new folder if nothing matches.
+- If you want to move files to the root of the configured destination scope, right now I guess it'll say "Please specify a destination directory."
+  I haven't needed to do this yet, and haven't tried it.
+- HTML is not escaped in file names.
+- **Experimental**: `quick-move --from-clipboard` may go haywire and spam Ctrl+Z instead of pressing Ctrl+X once; this may be an issue with the interaction of xdotool and Synergy; I'm not sure.
+Also it assumes newline-separated file paths in the clipboard, which does not reflect reality, at least for Thunar, where I've tested it.
+Thunar uses spaces as separators.
+File names can contain spaces, so there's presumably a bit more complexity there.
+I bailed on this feature after the desktop automation code literally deleted itself (spammed Ctrl+Z, and I tried to stop it by pressing Ctrl to release the key, but it continued pressing Z, which erased all the redos, and I looked at the Local History in VS Code and there was lots of entries where it was messing up the file, but none with the complete code.
+Amazing.
+This is why software should use non-linear undo history.)

 ## License

 Copyright © 2025 Isaiah Odhner